The decades-long rise of esports

 At Elon, you can compete in, broadcast … and create esports.
-In fall 2019, the university introduced a Game Design Minor, a multidisciplinary program that teaches students to develop, design and implement computer games.
+In 2019, the university introduced a Game Design Minor, a multidisciplinary program that teaches students to develop, design and implement computer games.
 The minor, offered by the Department of Computer Science, is open to students of all backgrounds.
 The minor’s curriculum consists of four courses: Game Design, Computer Game Production and Collaborative Game Development I and II.

 A master’s degree in 10 months

 Create your own curriculum focused on game design. iMedia offers more than a dozen electives to choose from, including Virtual Environments, studying three-dimensional online environments and massively multiplayer online games, and Game Design and Development, where students are introduced to the process of designing, prototyping and developing games.